TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Deliverable.md

 ![This is the image for BUTTON with the text: Generate Deliverable and then clicked](/img/how_to_create_a_deliverable/step_29.png)

+<br/><br/>

 ## Step 4: Export Deliverable

 Once you've clicked "Confirm" the next screen will be a preview of your deliverable.
 After you've taken a look you can press the "Export" button on the top right.
 Select how you would like to export it and you're done!

 ![This is the image for BUTTON with the text: Confirm and then clicked](/img/how_to_create_a_deliverable/step_35.png)

+<br/><br/>

 ## Finished

 Congratulations on creating your first Deliverable.
-I hope these turtorials were helpful and we look forward to working with you to create quick and easy documentation automation!
+I hope these tutorials were helpful and we look forward to working with you to create quick and easy documentation automation!